JPBradley3/Weather-App/weather/README.md

 # Weather Web Application

+## Distinctiveness and complexity requirements

+> *Your web application must be sufficiently distinct from the other projects in this course and more complex than those.*

+This project does not contain the same structure as other projects like a social network, email client, auction site, or search engine.
+It is a weather client that has user accounts associated to locations.
+In addition to those features it provides users with information from a live API and it makes use of the API to graphically display the weather conditions around the user.
+It also provides relevant precipitation information on a timeline to make it more convenient to users in rainier locations such as Seattle.

+> *A project that appears to be a social network is a priori deemed by the staff to be indistinct from Project 4, and should not be submitted; it will be rejected.*

+Ideas from the course such as user accounts and their creation and administration were used.
+Only ideas and topics that spanned the entirety of the course were considered when making the application.
+The aggregated skills that this course provides are what I used to construct the application and it deals with a different kind of user manipulable data (weather) than the other projects in the course.

+> *A project that appears to be an e-commerce site is strongly suspected to be indistinct from Project 2, and your `README.md` file should be very clear as to why it’s not.
+Failing that, it should not be submitted; it will be rejected.*

+This project is a weather application and not an e-commerce website.
+The purpose of this website is to display certain aspects of the weather that is local to a user.
+You can find below a feature by feature description of the application and its uses.

 ## Overview

 This weather application provides users with a comprehensive and interactive weather monitoring experience.
 By combining real-time weather data with dynamic mapping capabilities, users can visualize current weather conditions and forecasts in an intuitive interface.
 The application serves as a powerful tool for both casual users seeking daily weather updates and those requiring more detailed meteorological information.